dmccan/yada-wiki/readme.txt

 == Acknowledgements ==

-The user JulianSMoore has been very helpful in suggesting improvements and reviewing changes.
+The user @JulianSMoore has been very helpful in suggesting improvements and reviewing changes.

 == Changelog ==

+= 3.0 =
+* Added the ability to change the plugin URL slug from the settings page. @Earl_D and others have suggested this.
+* Fix: Added function name prefix to avoid conflict with another plugin.
+Thanks to @wealthgizmo for pointing out this issue.

 = 2.9.1 =
 * Added classes for TOC Category shortcode output.
-Thanks to Earl_D for the suggestion.
+Thanks to @Earl_D for the suggestion.
 * Formatted the FAQ section of the readme.

 = 2.9 =
 * Fixed issue of incorrect category links in certain cases by switching from the get_page_link function to the get_post_permalink function.
-Thanks to user neverwinter.
+Thanks to user @neverwinter.
 * Added default values to avoid errors.
 * Changes and testing to work with Beaver Builder.
 Updated the FAQ in relation to Page Builder plugins.